okta/okta-sdk-dotnet/MIGRATING.md

 In this first beta version we ported some of the existent features to the new SDK:

 * Iniline configuration, configuration via environment variables, appsettings.json or YAML files
-* Manual Pagination for collections
+* Manual pagination for collections
 * Default retry strategy for 429 HTTP responses and ability to provide your own strategy
 * Web Proxy is only available via inline configuration